OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Introduction

-Together, these studies make the following contributions: \begin{enumerate} \item We make a methodological contribution by adapting the Matchmaking for AI co-design process to include learning goals and collaboration challenges. \item We identify new challenges and learning goals as experienced by participants in the OSINT clinic and explored the use of generative AI to enhance vulnerability assessments.
-The insights can guide the development of practical, collaborative AI-driven solutions. \item We develop design requirements based on outstanding challenges to support future research in streamlining OSINT investigations. \end{enumerate}
+Together, these studies make the following contributions: \begin{enumerate} \item We make a conceptual contribution by developing the OSINT clinic program to scale up cybersecurity vulnerability assessments based on publicly available information. \item We make a methodological contribution by extending the Matchmaking for AI co-design process to include learning goals, collaboration challenges, and real-world deployments. \item We make an empirical contribution by identifying new challenges and learning goals in the OSINT clinic and addressing them through the use of generative AI. \item We develop design considerations for practical, AI-augmented, and collaborative investigations based on the use of generative AI. \end{enumerate}